1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 Resolve a kDrive synchronization conflict

-This guide details possible solutions when the kDrive desktop app icon (desktop application on macOS / Windows / Linux) turns orange, indicating that there has been a synchronization conflict.
+This guide details the possible solutions when the desktop app icon kDrive (desktop application on macOS / Windows / Linux) turns orange which means that there has been a synchronization conflict.

 Preamble